MikeBidinger/Python_Functions/file_handling/README.md

 -   Args:

     -   directory (str): A string specifying the directory.
-    -   file_pattern (str, optional): An optional string specifying the pattern which need to comply with the filename.
+    -   file_pattern (str, optional): A string specifying the pattern which need to comply with the filename.
 Defaults to "".

 -   Returns: